 Section 1: Uncover Your Why

-- [The Witness] “A month before I tested for my black belt in Seido Karate, I embarked on a final tune-up retreat at the Zen Mountain Monastery in Woodstock, NY, where the Seido team gathered a couple of times a year.”
+- [Book Notes] “A month before I tested for my black belt in Seido Karate, I embarked on a final tune-up retreat at the Zen Mountain Monastery in Woodstock, NY, where the Seido team gathered a couple of times a year.”

 - “The major lesson I gained from my journey into Zen, one that I wish to share with you now, was that I could gain control over my mind—if I consistently practiced, practiced holding a true, complete state of silence in the mind.”

 - “When you achieve this place of silence, only then can you witness the mind in action.
 In doing so you begin to separate your identity from “the thoughts” and get acquainted with that part of you watching the thoughts.”

 - “That space between the thought and the watcher—your witness —is where the magic is.
 Absent that space, efforts to develop concentration, confidence, creativity, and spirit fall light years short.”

 - “The more you connect with your witness, the more you understand that you are not your thoughts.
 This separation creates space for positivity to flow in, releasing you from the shackles of natural negativity.”

 - “The Body Is the Feeler of Emotions and Sensations.
 The Mind Is the Thinker of Thoughts.
 The Witness Is the Observer of All” – Sensei Shane Phelps